ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Sensitivity of ET

 \section{Sensitivity of ET}

-In this Appendix we present our estimate for the ET noise power used in our computation.
-The two channels A and E have identical and uncorrelated noise, see eqs. (\ref{variance-AET}) and (\ref{noise-AET}). in particular, we saw that $N \left( f \right) \equiv N_A \left( f \right) = N_E \left( f \right) = \frac{2}{3} \left[ N_d \left( f \right) - N_o \left( f \right) \right] $, where $N_d$ is the auto-ccorrelation of the noise at a single vertex, while $N_o$ is the cross correlation of the noise at two different vertices.
-To our knowledge, $N_o$ has not been computed yet for ET, while ref. \cite{Hild:2010id} computed the sensitivity of a single $90^\circ$ angle interferometer with ET specifications.
-Here, we discuss how we use this result to estimate the term $N_d$ (as discussed in the main text, we disregard the $N_o$ contribution).
+In this Appendix we discuss how to map the ET sensitivity curve given in the literature to the noise term $N_A \left( f \right) = N_E \left( f \right)$ used in the main text.
+We stress that we are computing the correlation (\ref{C-def}) of the measurements at two different sites, which, by assumption, have uncorrelated noise.
+The noise at each individual site affects the variance of the measurements (entering at the denominator of the signal-to-noise ratio), which is the effect that we are computing here.

+As we show in the main text, the $A-$ and $E-$ channels behave as two $90^\circ$ interferometers, with identical and uncorrelated noise, see eqs. (\ref{variance-AET}) and (\ref{noise-AET}).
 To our knowledge, the ``ET-D'' sensitivity curve of \cite{Hild:2010id} is the state of the art result for ET \cite{Maggiore:2019uih}.
-This curve, that can be downloaded from \cite{ET-Punturo-ETD}, is plotted at the Website \cite{GWplotter} as the ET Power Spectral Density $S_n \left( f \right)$.
+This curve has been computed precisely for a $90^\circ$ interferometer, and it can be obtained from \cite{ET-Punturo-ETD}.
+The sensitivity curve is plotted at the Website \cite{GWplotter} as the ET Power Spectral Density $S_n \left( f \right)$.
 According to the companion paper \cite{Moore:2014lga} this quantity is the error on the PSD of the signal $S_h \left( f \right)$.
 The latter is related to the GW fractional energy density by

-Therefore, to relate $N_d$ to $S_n$ we perform the computation of the SNR for an isotropic SGWB measured by a single $90^\circ$ angle interferometer.
+To relate $N_A = N_E \equiv N$ to $S_n$ we perform the computation of the SNR for an isotropic SGWB measured by a single $90^\circ$ angle interferometer (we are not claiming that this measurement is actually feasible, as one would require an extremely good knowledge of the noise function, which can never be measured in absence of the signal; we stress that this computation is done only to estimate the quantity $N$ to be used in the noise variance at each site from the ET Power Spectral Density given in the literature.
+In absence of noise correlation between the two sites, an imperfect knowledge of the variance of the noise at each sites can affect the precise SNR estimate, but not the fact that the SNR grows as $\sqrt{T}$).
 For this purpose, we consider the estimator

 where $m= s+n$ denotes the fractional time difference measured at this interferometer, where the signal is still given by eq. (\ref{sti}), with $P \left( {\hat n} \right) = 1$ in eq. (\ref{eq2points}), and the noise satisfies